 Mango Kulfi – After homemade Kulfi I am back with Mango kulfi.
 It is so hot these days that I do not think we can survive summers without these homemade kulfis( my husband’s and kid’s words).
-Generally cream is added to Kulfi to give it a creamy flavour but by adding bread slices I do not have any need of adding cream to these Kulfis.
+Generally, the cream is added to Kulfi to give it a creamy texture but by adding bread slices I do not have any need of adding cream to these Kulfis.
 That is why we can call these guilt-free indulgence.

 This is my husband’s favorite Kulfi.
 I think he likes everything with mangoes in it.
 Though my kids still prefer regular homemade Kulfi.
 I think they like different flavors deliberately so that I keep on making different flavors of everything 😉

 Mango kulfi recipe is same as that of regular homemade Kulfi.
 You can prepare it in two ways.

 1. After preparing kulfi you can add mango pulp and give it a boil.

 2. You can wait for kulfi to come to room temperature then add mango puree.

 I have tried both.
 The first type gives a very well set soft Mango Kulfi and the second type yields a very flavorful kulfi.
 My family prefers the second type)

 Mangoes are still in season.
 Give it a try and fall in love with Mango Kulfi 🙂